What Is Nonprofit Debt Consolidation?

 ConsumerAffairs writers primarily rely on government data, industry experts and original research from reputable publications to inform their work.
 Specific sources for this article include:

-2. Consumer Financial Protection Bureau, “What Is a Debt Relief Program, and How Do I Know If I Should Use One?”
-Accessed Jan.
-16, 2025.
+2. Consumer Financial Protection Bureau, “What Is a Debt Relief Program and How Do I Know if I Should Use One?”
+Accessed March 3, 2026.

 Did you find this article helpful? |